cmhashir95/Credit_Card_Mithron_bank/README.md

-#  Mitron Bank Credit Card Pilot Project – Data Analytics Dashboard
+#  Credit Card Pilot Project –

 This project is part of the **Codebasics Resume Project Challenge**.
 The objective was to perform a comprehensive analysis of customer spending behavior using a sample dataset provided by Mitron Bank, to support the launch of a new line of credit cards.
 The outcome is a data-driven Power BI dashboard with actionable insights aimed at top-level management and product strategy teams.